eadmund/cypherback/README.md

 A property of the stream-oriented format is that a new backup run may be appended by overwriting past the authentication tag with the new data, then appending a new authentication tag.
+The current client does not do this.

 ### Set header